litterbox-sf-wdi-18/week_10_hw/README.md

 ## Getting Started: Angular and Rails

 Let's install Angular with Rails.
-Let's just do this with Bower.
+Let's use Bower to manage our vendor assets.

 ```
 npm install -g bower
 ```

 Once you have Bower you can get started.
 However, we don't want our bower_components in any folder.
-Let's make sure they end up `vendor/assets/`
+Let's make sure they end up `vendor/assets/`.
+We can do this with a bower config file.